Best Homemade Cornbread Recipe – Simple & Easy (With Video!)

 Instructions

-1. Grease a 9-inch round cake pan or cast iron skillet well and set aside.
-Preheat the oven to 400 degrees.
+- Grease a 9-inch round cake pan or square baking dish or cast iron skillet well and set aside.
+Preheat the oven to 400 degrees F. See notes for other pan sizes.

-4. Pour the batter into the prepared pan and bake for 20-25 minutes until the top is a deep golden brown and a toothpick inserted into the center comes out clean.
+- Pour the batter into the prepared pan and bake for 25 minutes until the top is golden brown and a toothpick inserted into the center comes out clean.

 Notes

-• You can make it it in a 9-inch round cake pan, square baking dish, or 9-inch cast iron skillet.
-Bonus!
-You can also make these into muffins or double the recipe and toss it in a 9×13-inch baking pan.
-You’ll just need to adjust the baking time if you are making muffins or doubling the batch.
-Muffins take around 15 minutes to bake and a doubled recipe takes 35-40 minutes to bake.
+- You can make this in a 9-inch round cake pan, 9-inch square baking dish, or 9-inch cast iron skillet.
+You can also bake this in an 8×8 square baking dish for 35 minutes, make it into 12 standard sized muffins baking them 15-18 minute, or double the recipe and toss it in a 9×13-inch baking pan and bake for 45-50 minutes.

 Based on all the fab reviews, I’m planning to make this for Thanksgiving — at a friend’s house.
 Can I make this day ahead, or is it best day of?
 Also, since I’m taking it to a friend’s house, would you wrap it in cling wrap or Tupperware?